Your search results

 For example, if you sold a property with a gain of $200,000 but realized $50,000 in stock market losses, the taxable gain becomes $150,000.

-Losses that exceed gains may also offset up to $3,000 of ordinary income per year, with remaining losses carried forward into future years.
+Losses that exceed gains may also offset up to $3,000 of ordinary income per year.

 Opportunity Zone Investments